bendourthe/computer-vision/Python/README.md

 ## REPOSITORY CONTENT

+### Cascade face detection
+This folder contains a notebook implementing the functionality of the Haar cascades for automated facial detection on images and videos.

 ### Curv motion capture
 This folder contains a script enabling the manual selection of landmarks on images (consulting project).